amartincolby/Rust-Quick-Guide/README.md

 defined by the first "hackers," who were people less concerned with what symbols could do and more concerned with the cool things that could be achieved with direct control over the machine.
-This divide between the symbolic purists and the hackers would continue into every successive generation of geeks.
-The narrative thread connecting Rust and C even goes back to the very beginning of computing.
-The first people who could reasonably be called programmers, Ada Lovelace and Charles Babbage, separated along the same lines.
-Lovelace was a self-described metaphysician who recognized the philsophical possibilities in Babbage's machine, while Babbage himself cared about the machine itself and its ability to do mathematics.
+This divide between the symbolic purists and the hackers would continue into every successive generation of geeks.[2]

+Unfortunately, the consequence of this is an entire industry that never fully embraced either perspective.
+As computing power increased, higher-level languages became more common, such as COBOL in the 60's, BASIC in the 70's and 80's, Java in the 90's, and perhaps the Dragonball Z-style Final Form of messy languages, JavaScript, in the 2000's.
+But these languages rarely came from academic research and were instead Frankenstein monsters that emerged from the needs of _business_ or simple creations aimed at educating laypeople.[3]
+Their _raison d'etre_ was neither geeky nor academic; it was purely human.[4]

 I see another thread running through modern computing that appears to be turning back on itself.
 While the hackers were the ones driving things, the eras of